Hair loss and the Menopause. Scalp Confidential’s Kelli Morrell explain the treatment options.

 Further information on Tricotest:

-The Tricotest is available at Illuminate Skin clinic, Kent with Dr Sophie Shotter and also through Dr Luca De Fazio in Harley Street, London.
+The Tricotest is available at Illuminate Skin Clinic, Kent with Dr Sophie Shotter and also through Dr Luca De Fazio in Harley Street, London.

-HRT or Bio Identical Hormone Therapy
+-HRT or Body Identical Hormone Therapy

 The first line treatment for the symptoms of menopause is HRT.
 This can be prescribed by your GP on the NHS using gels, patches or implants that these days are made as ‘body identical’ from soy and yams.

-AQ hair Complex
+-AQ hair Complex

 AQ hair complex uses AQ Skin Solutions patented Growth Factor formula, founded by Dr AhmedAl-Qahtani, Professor, scientist and immunologist.